The Future of Biometric Authentication in Mobile Banking

 According to projections, the biometric market is expected to touch $24.5 billion by 2023 and close to 2.6 billion users.
 With cyber-criminals becoming more sophisticated and adjusting their tactics to breach databanks, regulators and software developers have to figure out what works best.

-Here is a look at some of the trends which could take place during the next few years and how biometric technology will impact mobile banking in particular.
+Here is a look at some of the trends which could take place during the next few years and how biometric authentication technology will impact mobile banking in particular.

 Other modalities like voice, heartbeat and facial recognition can be used as a part of the enhanced security process for a new and better user experience (UX).